MicrosoftDocs/quantum-docs-pr/articles/how-to-guides/create-qsharp-project.md

     ![Jupyter notebook cell](~/media/install-guide-jupyter.png)

     You should see `SayHello` in the output of the cell.
-When running in jupyter notebooks, the Q# code is compiled, and the notebook outputs the name of the operation(s) that it finds.
+When running in Jupyter Notebooks, the Q# code is compiled, and the notebook outputs the name of the operation(s) that it finds.

 You can now add other Q# operations to continue your quantum development.